 Our products may not gain or maintain market acceptance among physicians, patients, healthcare payers and others.
-Although we have received regulatory approval for certain of our products in certain territories, such approvals do not guarantee future revenue.
+Although we have received regulatory approval for certain of our products in certain territories, such approvals do not quarantee future revenue.
 We cannot predict whether physicians, other healthcare providers, government agencies or private insurers will determine or continue to accept that our products are safe and therapeutically effective and that the benefits are meaningful relative to the cost.
-Nor can we predict whether patients, physicians or payers will continue use of SOLIRIS or elect to convert to ULTOMIRIS in the U.S. (or other jurisdictions if and when approved for use by the appropriate regulatory authorities) or alternative treatments that may become available.
+Nor can we predict whether patients, physicians or payers will continue use of SOLIRIS or elect to convert to ULTOMIRIS in the U.S., the EU or Japan (or other jurisdictions if and when approved for use by the appropriate regulatory authorities) or elect to utilize alternative treatments that may become available (which may be sold at a significant discount to SOLIRIS or ULTOMIRIS).
 Physicians' willingness to prescribe, and patients' willingness to accept, our products, depends on many factors, including:

-- prevalence and severity of adverse side effects in both clinical trials and commercial use; - the timing of the market introduction of competitive drugs and biosimilars; - demonstrated clinical safety and efficacy compared to other drugs; - · perceived cost-effectiveness and/or evaluations in HTAs; - pricing and availability of reimbursement from third-party payers, including governmental entities; - · convenience and ease of administration; - · effectiveness of our marketing strategy; - publicity concerning our products and our other product candidates (and those of competitive products); and - · availability of alternative treatments.
+- prevalence and severity of adverse side effects in both clinical trials and commercial use; - the timing of the market introduction of competitive drugs and biosimilars; - demonstrated clinical safety and efficacy compared to other drugs; - perceived cost-effectiveness and/or evaluations in health technology assessments (HTAs); - pricing and availability of reimbursement from third-party payers, including governmental entities; - · convenience and ease of administration; - · effectiveness of our marketing strategy; - publicity concerning our products and our other product candidates (and those of competitive products); and - · availability of alternative treatments.

-The likelihood of physicians to prescribe SOLIRIS for patients with aHUS (and ULTOMIRIS, if approved for use by aHUS patients) may also depend on how guickly SOLIRIS can be delivered to the hospital or clinic and our distribution methods may not be sufficient to satisfy this need.
+The likelihood of physicians to prescribe SOLIRIS for patients with aHUS (and ULTOMIRIS, if approved for use by aHUS patients) may also depend on how quickly SOLIRIS can be delivered to the hospital or clinic and our distribution methods may not be sufficient to satisfy this need.
 In addition, we are aware that some healthcare providers have determined not to continue SOLIRIS treatment for some patients with aHUS.
 While SOLIRIS as a treatment for aHUS is recommended by some regulatory authorities to be used for the duration of a patient's lifetime, we are aware that some healthcare providers prescribe SOLIRIS for aHUS for a shorter time period and, in some cases, may prescribe SOLIRIS for aHUS in emergency or acute situations only.
 Decisions such as this by aHUS patients and healthcare providers to use our products for a period that is less than the remaining lifetime of the patient or in only acute circumstances can cause our SOLIRIS revenues, and revenues for our other products, to fluctuate and past sales of our products may not be indicative of future sales for such products.